Hardikojha079/AR-Face-Tracking-Filter-App-in-Unity/README.md

 # AR-Face-Tracking-Filter-App-in-Unity
 Developed my first face tracking filter application for android phones using unity.
-It detects and tracks the face to display digital content on it.
+It detects and tracks the face to display custom digital content on it.